JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     static void increment_itr( table_type &table, itr_type &itr )
     {
       // Increments the specified iterator to point to the next key in the table, or an iterator
-      // indicating a nonexisting key if key to which the iterator currently points is the last one
+      // indicating a nonexisting key if the key to which the iterator currently points is the last
-      // in the table.
+      // one in the table.
     }

     static blueprint::key_type &get_key_from_itr( table_type &table, itr_type &itr )